 Urdu.
 There was no shortage of Iranian Scholars in the Court of Jahanghir so

 why would he ask a saint of

-The author of Zafarulwala states in the
+The author of Zafarulwala states in the incident

-do in the 1st ten days of Muharram, when the foundation of
+the 1st ten days of Muharram, when the foundation of

 The author of Zafarulwala says that no one should have any doubt in regards to the faith of Changez Khan.
 He was a Sunni and this Shia action which occurred by him was not because of his belief, rather from his lack of knowledge.
 And such a person does not become a Shia, nor comes out of Ahle- Sunnat, when all of his seatings, social gatherings, prayers all were with Ahle-Sunnat, and he also had all the respect for the saints of Ahle-Sunnat.